lizhanmit/learning-notes/aws-note/aws-note.md

 ## Quick Look

-- Athena: interactive query service against data in S3 using standard SQL.
+- Athena: Interactive query service against data in S3 using standard SQL.
-- EMR: a platform providing open source tools.
+- EMR: A platform providing open source tools.
-- Glue: catalog data, understand the data within your data lake, prepare it, and load it reliably into data stores.
+- Glue: Catalog data, understand the data within your data lake, prepare it, and load it reliably into data stores.
-- Kinesis: ingest streaming data.
+- Kinesis: Ingest streaming data.
-- Lake Formation: set up data lake.
+- Lake Formation: Set up data lake.
-- Redshift: a data warehousing service.
+- Redshift: A data warehousing service.
-- Redshift Spectrum: combine data lake and data warehouse, allowing you to query across both spaces.
+- Redshift Spectrum: Combine data lake and data warehouse, allowing you to query across both spaces.
-- S3: data storage.
+- S3: Objects or files storage.
-- Snowball: ingest large volumes of on-premises data.
+- Snowball: Ingest large volumes of on-premises data.

+When you consider using Hadoop within AWS, go to Amazon EMR and AWS Glue.

 ---